nitingupta2/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```
 Construct a new data frame by filling missing steps values using the average number of steps in that interval.
-Create a new column avgStepsInInterval with mean steps values by interval.
+Create a new column avgStepsInInterval aggregated with mean steps values by interval.
-Fill NA steps values from avgStepsInInterval using a logical vector of NA steps values.
+One way to fill NA steps values is to use avgStepsInInterval subsetted by a logical vector of NA steps values.

 ```r
 dfActivityNew <- dfActivity